kappnav/design/namespaces.md

 When multiple App Navigator instances are installed on the same cluster, they can be isolated from one another by constraining the namespaces in which a given instance can search for applications.
 This is colloquially called a 'namespace frontier'.

-This setting is specified in the prism.config configmap:
+This setting is specified in the kappnav.config configmap:

 ```
 app-namespaces= "namespace1, namespace2, ..."